Keyboard shortcuts

 privacy_policy = "AllowRevealedRecipients"

-The four names are case-sensitive; anything else (including zcashd-only names such as NoPrivacy or AllowRevealedSenders) is a startup error, not an RPC error.
+The five names are case-sensitive; anything else (including zcashd-only names such as NoPrivacy or AllowLinkingAccountAddresses) is a startup error, not an RPC error.

 Only one RPC can override it per call: z_sendmany's fifth positional argument, privacyPolicy (see async operations). sendtoaddress and sendmany have no per-call argument and always use the configured policy (see sending).
 An omitted privacyPolicy, or the value LegacyCompat, falls back to the configured policy; an unknown string is -8 ("Unknown privacy policy: ...").